jps27CSE/Create-Fullstack-App-NPM-Package/README.md

 3. Choose **backend language**: JavaScript or TypeScript.
 4. If React is selected, choose **setup tool**: Create React App or Vite.
 5. Optionally, choose **MongoDB** as your database.
+6. Optionally, choose to install **ESLint and Prettier** for code linting and formatting.

 The CLI will automatically: